The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: Multi-wavelength follow up

 Central to establishing the redshift of an FRB is to identify its host galaxy.
 Our approach for the well-localised FRBs of the CRAFT/ICS survey has been to implement the Probabilistic Association of Transients to their Hosts (PATH) formalism introduced in \cite{2021ApJ...911...95A}.
 The PATH methodology inputs the localisation region of the FRB and the position and apparent magnitudes of all candidate galaxies within or near that region.
 The analysis requires prior assumptions on the probability of the host being unobserved in the image, the distribution of host galaxy magnitudes, and the offset angular separations of FRBs from the centre of the galaxy.
 For galaxy magnitudes, we adopt an uninformative prior that weights galaxies inversely proportional to their number density on the sky.
 For the separations, \cite{2021ApJ...911...95A} adopted an exponential profile with scale length equal to an angular size metric of the galaxy, specifically the {\tt semimajor\_sigma} parameter of the {\sc photutils} software package ($\phi$).

 We revisit this assumption and suggest an updated formulation for this offset prior.
-Figure~\ref{fig:PATH} shows the normalised PDF of the angular offsets $\theta$ relative to $\phi$ for 17~FRBs.
-This FRB sample was restricted to the subset of FRBs presented in \cite{2022AJ....163...69B} with $\pox > 0.85$ (using their PATH analysis) and also the $\NEWHOSTS$ new FRBs presented in this manuscript with a secure association (see section~\ref{sec:new_frbs}).
+Figure~\ref{fig:PATH} shows the normalised PDF of the angular offsets $\theta$ relative to $\phi$ for 32~FRBs.
+This FRB sample was restricted to the ICS sample presented in this manuscript with a secure association (see section~\ref{sec:new_frbs}) and with $\pox > 0.90$ using the original PATH analysis and priors.
 We also include the ASKAP-localised CHIME repeating source FRB\,20201124A \citep{2021ApJ...919L..23F}.
 Approximately half of the sample shows $\theta/\phi < 1$ with the remainder exhibiting a tail to $\theta/\phi \approx 5$.

 Overplotted on the observed distribution are the exponential priors for host galaxy offset with scale lengths of $\phi$ and $\phi/2$.
 These have been convolved with the reported uncertainties in the FRB localisations.
 They have also been weighted by a geometrical factor ($2\pi\theta$) which disfavours low offsets\footnote{We note that Figure~11 of \cite{2021ApJ...911...95A} failed to include this factor.}.
 Clearly, the exponential with scale-length of $\phi$ is disfavoured while the data are reasonably well-described by the smaller scale length ($\phi/2$).
 We advocate adopting this new prior for future work on FRBs with PATH, and we utilise it throughout the manuscript.
+It is also possible as the sample continues to increase that one will adopt a different functional form to better describe the distribution.

 Reanalysing all of the FRBs presented in \cite{2020ApJ...895L..37B}, we find few changes in the posterior probabilities.
 Most of them were previously $\pox > 0.95$ and the values increased towards 1.
 The only notable changes were significant increases in $\pox$ for FRB\,20181112A and FRB\,20191001A.
 The former FRB is associated with a $z=0.4755$ which has a $z=0.3674$ galaxy in the foreground \cite[][]{2019Sci...366..231P} The latter FRB is associated with a $z=0.2340$ galaxy which is separated by $\approx 5$'' from a galaxy at a similar redshift \cite[$z=0.2339$][]{2020ApJ...901L..20B}.
 In Tables~\ref{tab:path} to \ref{tab:path4} in the Appendix we present PATH probabilities for nearby host galaxies for all ASKAP-localised FRBs.